 What vegetable is highest in fiber?

 Usually, the darker the vegetable, the higher in fiber content.
 So, carrots, beets, and broccoli are all high in fiber.
 And, collard greens, Swiss chard, and artichokes are also very high in fiber.
 You can always modify this high fiber smoothie with a few extra servings of vegetables if you want to.
 I’d probably start with shredded carrots.
 Here are some more high fiber foods you can eat.
+You may want to try my high fiber overnight oatmeal recipe.

 How can I add more fiber to my diet?